sheaivey/ESP32-AudioInI2S/README.md

   * `Frequencies` - Reads I2S microphone data, processes them into frequency buckets to be viewed in the Serial Plotter.
   * `FastLED` - Reads I2S microphone data, processes them into frequency buckets and displays them on a WS2812B led strip.
   * `OLED` - Reads I2S microphone data, processes them into frequency buckets and displays them on a 128x64 OLED display.
+  * `WIFI` - *COMING SOON* - Reads I2S microphone data, processes them into frequency buckets and sends it wirelessly to a webpage.

 ## Hardware